scaje/Contam_study_AJE/README.md

 * 'VentRates/geom_code_natvent_AJE.py' this contains the heat map code for the natural ventialtion case.
 * 'NatVentOnly/ventflows_AJE.py' to set-up the ventilation matrix and inverse ventialtion matrix.
 * 'NatVentOnly/Extract_AJE' to set up the natural ventialtion rates which are exported from CONTAM.
+* 'Contam_sim/IZFlows.csv' contains the inter-flow rates and natural ventilation rates which should be set as the defined filepath in each of the above scripts to extract the results from the contam simulation.
+* 'geom_code_natvent_AJE.py' contains the code to plot the heat map for the output results.
+This script requires a file path to the image of the required geometry, in this case a 12-zone hospital ward found in '12zone_geom.png'.

+Note: All of the above scripts and sub-folders need to be added to the working path in path manager.